These Are Relaxed Tours

-We choose restaurants for their good food, and the dress code is always casual.
+We choose restaurants for their good food and relaxed atmosphere; the dress code is always casual.
 Our trips are more about fun than fashion, so don’t fret about wearing something different each night.

 Luggage Size & Bag Limits

 Our luggage size limit is 25” tall (longest dimension) with a combined linear measure including length, width, and depth of 54”.
 We cannot accommodate bags larger than the dimensions given.
-Luggage larger than measurements provided exceed our trailer capacity.
-Please measure your bags to be sure that you can meet these requirements.
+Luggage larger than measurements provided exceed our trailer capacity (Remember, on a full tour we're carrying luggage for 15).
+Please measure your bags to be sure that you stay within these requirements.
 Maximum number of bags per rider is 2.
-(Plus a personal item such as a purse, camera case, or fanny pack) - Failure to follow these rules could result in your baggage being left at the hotel at your expense.
+(Plus a personal item such as a purse, camera case, or fanny pack).
+Failure to follow these rules could result in your baggage being left at the hotel at your expense.

 Be Mindful When Packing